Fear controlled my life.

 *From here it was an ebb and flow between anxiety meltdowns in my car outside of work and counselling sessions to delve into why I felt so crap for at least 6 months (and believe it or not, we always talked about some age 5-7 birthday… #moderndaypsychology).

-After combating some crap headspaces and removing myself from a facility that was not serving me in the slightest, I came about a self-development business that offered courses and promised… erm, I’m not sure.
+After combating some crap headspaces and removing myself from a facility that was not serving me, I came about a self-development business that offered courses and promised… erm, I’m not sure.
 But whatever they said sold me.
 One stand out quote still rings in my ears on days when I feel a ‘day off’ or weekend away, or even spending time with my friends and family.

 “If you want to be mediocre, this isn’t for you”